dongkakika/OXS/README.md

-# Title : OXS
+# OXS
-# This project is for making the website that has only the scholarship informations of CBNU
-# The datas are based in the automatic crawler of Python
+This project is for making the website that has only the scholarship informations of CBNU The datas are based in the automatic crawler of Python